migueldemoura/myazo/README.md

 * Windows

 Create a new shortcut pointing to `cmd /c "C:\path\to\myazo.py"`.
 Open the shortcut properties, `Shortcut` tab and set `Run` as `Minimized`.
-Optionally, you can also change the icon to more fitting and better looking one as well (`shell32.dll`'s scissors one is decent).
+Optionally, you can change the icon to a more fitting and better looking one as well (`shell32.dll`'s scissors one is decent).
 You can then pin the shortcut to the taskbar or start menu.

 ## License